 Spanish food in general has a great and well-deserved reputation for freshness and flavour, and in Valencia foodie visitors are in for a real treat.
 Not only is this region famously the home of paella, but the city of Valencia is also home to countless bars and restaurants serving up lesser-known delicacies, not to mention immense markets stuffed with incredible local produce.
 This is a place that takes its food seriously.
-Here’s our guide to the very best food experiences that you can’t miss on your first visit to Valencia.
+Here’s our guide to the places to eat in Valencia that you can’t miss on your first visit.

 Taste real Valencian paella